-Fabric texture is the way a fabric surface looks and feels.
-This tactile aspect of a fabric is a very important element**

 2. Shirred or smocked fabrics

 These refer to fabrics with special texture with swirls, pinwheel patterns etc made as a result of being made/stitched with elastic thread.
-Spandex blended yarns are used in the fabric which contracts resulting in the fabric crinkling.
+Spandex blended yarns can also be used in the fabric which contracts resulting in the fabric crinkling.

 Smocking creates small pleats on fabric and embroidery stitches are made on top to hold the pleats in place and for embellishment.
 Check out more on smocking here.

 3. Ribbed weave fabrics

 Corduroy is a mildly textured fabric with a raised cut pile and variation in the wales creating varying textures on the surface.
 The surface has a clear ribbed /cord effect.

 Faille is a ribbed weave fabric with large flattened ribs with a crisp hand.
 Faille has pronounced ribs on the surface.
 The cross grain ribs are very prominent in this somewhat lustrous fabric.
 Other fabrics like Bengaline, Ottoman, Grosgrain, Barathea, Pique are all fabrics with varying ribbed effect on the surface